bfpill/fh2024_backend/README.md

+When we want to run in dev:

+* OPEN A NEW SHELL
+  *  CD into Backend_FH and then run 'poetry shell'
+  *  once you are in the venv then run uvicorn app.app:app --reload
+  *  uvicorn should start on the given addr

 Whenever we want to deploy to heroku we can sync the pyproject / requirements with this:

 ## Install requirements
 - [Install poetry](https://python-poetry.org/docs/)